RadheyaM/p1-chess-space/README.md

 -  _Features for Future Implementation:_

+   - A members section with chess club leaderboard.

    - A Blog Page.

-   - A Community Discussion Forum.

-   - A Members section with chess club leaderboard.
+   - A community discussion forum.

-   - Sign-up buttons/cards on the More Chess Page.
+   - Sign-up buttons/cards on the More Chess page.

    - A 404 error page.